 Okay, I Have Some Thin Content.
 Now What?

 There are three approaches you can take to resolving your thin content issue and preparing your site for a reconsideration request.
 I’ll cover them in order from the least amount of effort required to the most.
-They are:

 - delete it